Opening Members Teaching Publication Research SDSL Home

 In the data-driven economy, both data owners (e.g., you and me) and data consumers (e.g., an app) have attributed great importance to the security and trustworthiness of data.
 In this direction, we take advantage of blockchain smart contract, trust computing, and other crypto techniques to build secure and privacy-respecting applications in an evolving adversarial landscape.

-Automotive Network & Cyber-physical Security [Project Page]
+Automotive Network & Cyber-physical Security [Summary]

 Modern vehicles rely on a fleet of electronic control units (ECUs), connected through automotive communication networks, for real-time subsystem control.
 These networks, however, are heavily criticized for little-to-none built-in security and susceptibility to intrusions and manipulation.
 In this research, we explore both prevention methods---including link-layer cryptographic protocols---and machine learning-based detection methods.